pedrolacerda/bridgerton-tweets-extraction/README.md

     - transformers *
     - torchvision *
     - tensorfow *

 :hint: * These libraries are required for the sentiment analysis part of the script.
+If do not with to use this feature, you can remove the code related to it.

 ## Installation